 Open source and open design #

-While there are plenty of private companies that build on Bitcoin, but this guide focuses on open-source.
+While there are plenty of private companies that build on bitcoin, this guide focuses on open-source.
 In open-source, collaboration is based on communal efforts that mostly happen in public.
 Find out more on our dedicated page on open design.

 User research should not be a one-sided extraction of information, but a collaboration between researchers and users.
 Since researchers initiate research efforts, it is up to them to create frameworks that respect users’ privacy.
 That means upfront disclosures, open collaboration, and transparency about how research results are used.